Assassination of Park Chung Hee: The killing was motivated by a desire to restore democracy

-Declassified U.S. diplomatic cables revealed that Kim was thought of as an unusual KCIA director who often spoke of democracy and as a more approachable figures who often carried Washington's messages on human rights to Park.

-Long after Kim's death, it was revealed that he had maintained contacts with opposition leaders.
+Later, declassified U.S. diplomatic cables revealed that Kim was thought of as an unusual KCIA director who often spoke of democracy and as a more approachable figure who often carried Washington's messages on human rights to Park.
+Long after Kim's death, it was also revealed that he had maintained contacts with opposition leaders.
 Respected opposition leader Jang Jun-ha felt that Kim was a patriotic soldier who would one day work with them for democracy.
 According to Jang's eldest son, the two would pretend to run into each other accidentally when they met, and Kim secretly helped Jang's family financially.
 In 1975, Jang died under suspicious circumstance while climbing a mountain.
 Later, when Kim was KCIA director, he met Jang's son to tell him with deep regret that Jang's death was not accidental but that the regime was involved.